torproject/tor/doc/HACKING/ReleasingTor.md

    of them and reordering to focus on what users and funders would find interesting and understandable.

-   To do this, run
-      `./scripts/maint/sortChanges.py changes/* > changelog.in`
+   To do this, run `./scripts/maint/sortChanges.py changes/* > changelog.inx`
    to combine headings and sort the entries.
 Copy the changelog.in file into the ChangeLog.
 Run 'format_changelog.py' (see below) to clean up the line breaks.